kagantmr/zuzu/README.md

 zuzu is a microkernel written from scratch in C and ARM assembly, targeting AArch32 / ARMv7-A. **zuzuOS** is the userspace that runs on top of it: drivers, a filesystem server, a network stack, and a shell which are packed all as ordinary isolated processes communicating through IPC.

-It currently runs on QEMU's `vexpress-a15` (Cortex-A15) and on **Raspberry Pi 4 silicon** (BCM2711, Cortex-A72).
+It currently runs on QEMU's `vexpress-a15` (Cortex-A15) and is physically tested on the **Raspberry Pi 4**

-## The claim
+(BCM2711, Cortex-A72).

 Microkernels have a reputation for being too slow for practical use.
 I believe this is a reputation earned by Mach in the early 1990s and never fully shaken. zuzu is an argument that this is no longer true for the embedded, IoT, and router-class systems where isolation matters most.

-The argument is made with measurements on real silicon, not on an emulator.
+## About

+This began as a hobby project, a way to put every piece of systems programming I cared about into one place and became a master's thesis and undergraduate capstone.
+It is still the project I most wanted to build.
+It is named after our cat, Zuzu, a Scottish Fold.

 ## Design